apiaryio/dredd/docs/quickstart.md

 ## Quickstart

 - If you don't have [Node.js](https://nodejs.org/) installed, you may want to use [NVM](https://github.com/creationix/nvm).
-- Create an API description document.
+- Create API Description Document.
 In this tutorial, we'll use [API Blueprint](https://apiblueprint.org/) format and the `api-description.apib` filename.

 ```
 # GET /message